dandi/dandidav/doc/webdav-intro.md

 containing elements in the "`DAV:`" namespace (but see "XML Extensibility" below) whose root element is named "multistatus".

-The DTD for "multistatus" and related elements is as follows:
+The DTD for "multistatus" and related elements is as follows, except that element order is irrelevant:

 ```xml
 <!ELEMENT multistatus (response*, responsedescription?)>